sebasgraciavalderrama/restful-api-sql/README.md

 # restful-api-sql
-restful api services with sql
+restful api services with SQL and Python